skip to main |

 To Do List:

-1. Become acquainted with the resources available on
+1. Become acquainted with the resources available on Blackboard and on the course website (www.chadlandrie.com).

-required texts and materials for the course including the lab manual, lab notebook, textbook and goggles.
+2. Purchase the required texts and materials for the course including the lab manual, lab notebook, textbook and goggles.
 All of these items are available at the UIC bookstore.
 (The lab manual should be available in the bookstore by Thursday, Jan 6, 2011.)

-course syllabus.
+3. Carefully read the course syllabus.
 The syllabus can be found in the lab manual, downloaded from the course website’s File Sharing Page (www.chadlandrie.com) or downloaded from Blackboard.

-IR Primer as well as the pertinent sections in your lecture textbook before your lab.
+4. Review the principles of infrared spectroscopy as well as the common functional groups in organic chemistry.
+During your first laboratory session, you will participate in an infrared spectroscopy primer (also in the lab manual) designed to review the principles of infrared spectroscopy and to demonstrate how this technique is used to identify functional groups in organic molecules.
+If you are currently enrolled in CHEM 232, and have not encountered this analytical technique yet, you may want to begin working on the IR Primer as well as the pertinent sections in your lecture textbook before your lab.
 You may also review lecture slides I’ve posted on spectroscopy on the File Sharingpage (spectroscopy_232_Lec1).
 The IR Primer activity will not be collected or graded (a pre-lab notebook entry is not required); it's sole function is to provide you with the information you need for the first laboratory experiment the following session.
 Be sure to ask your TA plenty of questions so that you get the information you need.
 During the following lab session, you will learn how to collect IR spectra on one of our two spectrometers.
 You will then use this technique on that day to identify unknown organic compounds.